lexogrine/hud-manager/README.md

 	}
 ]
 ```
-It is, again, just an array of actions.
+Again, It is just an array of actions.
 Each bind only has `bind` and `action` properties.
 Bind is the keybind you want to use, and action is the identifier of an action.
-What differentiates it from the `panel.json` action input, is that in here we don't have additional data packed with the action name.
+What differentiates it from the `panel.json` action input, is that here we don't have additional data packed with the action name.
 #### Radar
 A radar is hosted by the HUD Manager, so you don't have to include it yourself.
 You can access it at `/radar`.
 To load a HUD's custom radar.css you should add a `?hud=` query with the directory name of the HUD to the URL, unless you're working on the dev mode of the HUD - in this case you should add `?devCSS=true` if you have `custom.css`, and `devMaps=true` if you have custom radar backgrounds.
 If you are using the `csgo-react-hud` repo you don't have to think about those things, as it adds query params by itself.
 #### radar.css